20 Best Dog Breeds For City Living

 14. German Shepherds

 German Shepherds can do well in cities, as long as you take them outside often.
 As Harstein says, they're loyal, affectionate, intelligent, and playful.
-They're also easy to train, which is great news in an environment with so much going on.
+They're also easy to train, which is great in an environment with so much going on.

 If you're looking to keep your neighbors happy in an apartment building, then a Basenji may be for you.
 "This medium-sized breed doesn’t typically get bigger than 30 pounds and due to their barkless-ness, they’re a good fit for a small apartment with neighbors that don’t appreciate yappy pups!"